bolt/docs/docs/templating/templatetags.md

   * `news/first/5` - get first 5 newsitems
   * `quote/random/5` - get 5 random quotes
   * `animal/search/5` - search for animals and return 5 of them (use
-    where parameter 'filter' to specify searchstring)
+    where parameter 'filter' to specify search string)
   * `(animal,plant)/search/20` - search for animals and plants and
     return 20 of them (use where parameter 'filter' to specify searchstring)